rudymatela/fitspec/README.md

 	$ cabal bench sorting

-The drawback of this solution is that everytime there is an update in llcheck, you have to reinstall it after pulling.
+The drawback of this solution is that everytime there is an update in LeanCheck, you have to reinstall it after pulling.